Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 - Noreen S, Khan SJ, Chouhdary S, et al. Evaluation of Aloe vera barbadensis for its antimicrobial, phytochemical, and ethnobotanical status.
 J Med Plants Res 2012;6(49):5876-80.

 - Daud FS, Kulkarni SB.
-Comparative evaluation of photo-protective effect of Aloe vera Tourn. ex Linn. on UV damage in different Asian hair types.
+Comparative evaluation of the photo-protective effect of Aloe vera Tourn.
+Ex Linn. on UV damage in different Asian hair types.
 Indian Journal of Natural Products and Resources 2011;2(2):179-83.